Malsis School: Headmasters

+Closure

-The school closed on 10 December 2014, when the final assembly started at 11 am and concluded at 1 pm.
-The next day the school trust went into administration with Ernst & Young of Leeds.
-The school's assets were auctioned off and the land and building sold by Eddisons, and having fully paid off its debts it passed into creditors voluntary liquidation and the company was finally dissolved on 4 August 2017 according to Companies House.
+The school closed on 10 December 2014 due to falling pupil numbers.
+The closure followed a failed merger with Giggleswick School.
+The school's trust went into administration with Ernst & Young of Leeds.
+The school's assets were auctioned off and the land and building sold by Eddisons.
+Having fully paid off its debts it passed into creditors voluntary liquidation and the company was finally dissolved on 4 August 2017 according to Companies House.

 In January 2015, The Old Malsis Association (OMA) was formed to represent the views of school alumni from down the years.